Richard Behar

 Richard Behar is an American investigative journalist.
-Since 2012, he has been the Contributing Editor of Investigations for Forbes magazine.
-From 1982 to 2004, he wrote on the staffs of Forbes, Time and Fortune.
-Behar's work has also been featured on BBC, CNN, PBS, FoxNews.com and Fast Company magazine.
-He coordinates Project Klebnikov, a media alliance to probe the Moscow murder of Forbes editor Paul Klebnikov.
-He is writing a book about Bernard Madoff.
-Behar is editor of Mideast Dig.
+Since 2012, he has been the Contributing Editor of Investigations for Forbes.
+From 1982 to 2004, he wrote on the staffs of Forbes, Time, and Fortune.
+Behar's work has also been featured on BBC, CNN, PBS, FoxNews.com, and Fast Company magazine.
+He is the author of the 2024 book Madoff: The Final Word, which details the Bernard Madoff fraud.

-Education and career

 Behar was born to a Jewish family in Manhattan and raised on Long Island.
 He is a 1982 graduate of New York University.
 Before joining Time in 1989, he was a reporter and associate editor for Forbes magazine for six years.
 He has also worked at The New York Times as a researcher and writer.
 Behar reported extensively about organized crime and the business backgrounds of politicians for Time, for whom Behar wrote a 1993 cover story on the World Trade Center bombing.